 While for many transgender people, counselling is where they turn when they are their lowest ebb, at GenderGP we believe therapy should be the first line of support.
 As effective as it can be for many people in the depths of despair, it is equally effective as a preventative measure.

-If you have been affected by any of the issues covered in this blog post and you would like to speak to a member of the GenderGP counselling team, email: email@example.com to make an appointment.
+If you have been affected by any of the issues covered in this blog post and you would like to speak to a member of the GenderGP counselling team, please visit our Help Centre.
 If you are feeling suicidal and in urgent need of support you can call the Samaritans on: 116 123 or contact them here